x-team/unleasher-bot/CONTRIBUTING.md

 ![Scopes](https://user-images.githubusercontent.com/1003372/31497318-0a819956-af5f-11e7-9feb-bc238f8542b3.png)

+## Paths-API

+You need to setup Paths-API project to get full functionality of Unleasher Bot.

+Take a look at: https://github.com/x-team/paths-api

 ## Heroku

 I do recommend using Heroku for local and server side development.<br>It is very easy to deploy and setup on both environments and it's free.<br>It provides https endpoints by default as well.